NinaZumel/dark_tales_sleuth/content/pages/comments.md

 ---
 layout: layouts/home.njk
-title: Comments from the Original Blog
+title: Comments on Posts
 ---

   <div class="message-box">
-<h2>Comments from the Original Blog</h2>
+<h2>Comments on Posts</h2>

 When I moved this blog from Wordpress, the comments did not come along.
-Fortunately, the comments were relatively few, so I could move them here manually.
+Fortunately, there weren't very many, so I could move them here manually.

 Unfortunately, I don't have a comment mechanism for this version of the blog, but please feel free to drop me a note, using the mail icon in the footer.